apacheignite/documentation/odbc-driver/pdo-interoperability.md

 First of all, you need PHP installed on your system with PDO and PDO_ODBC driver.
 You can find instructions on how you can do it on [PHP website](http://php.net).

 The second thing you'll need is an installed Apache Ignite ODBC driver.
 You may refer to [Getting Started](doc:getting-started) section for details on how to do this.

+You also are going to need properly configured DSN for Ignite.

+Once you have all these things, you can finally write some code using PDO to connect to Apache Ignite node.